#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the soil is warm and pliable, consider planting your flower, veggie, or fruit seeds directly into your garden.
+If the soil is pliable and warm, consider planting your flower, veggie, or fruit seeds directly into your garden.
 This is called the "direct sow" method.
 The time to plant will be after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed packet for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

-Read your seed packet for info on proper spacing, depth, and how many seeds to sow per hole when planting spring flowers, fruits, and vegetables — indoors or outdoors.
-Requirements vary from one type of fruit, flower, or veggie plant to the next.
-Certain seeds should only be planted indoors, and your seed packet will tell you that, too.
+Read your seed package for info on proper depth, spacing, and how many seeds to sow per hole when planting fruits, veggies, and spring flowers — indoors or outdoors.
+Requirements vary with each seed type.
+Certain seeds should only be sown indoors, and your seed packet will tell you that, too.
 For more details, check out how to plant flower seeds.

 Do I have to harden off my seedlings before planting them outside?